usnews/brightspot-cms/docs/documentation/getting-started.md

 <h2 id="creating-objects"> </h2>

----
-## Creating new Objects
+Creating new Objects

 In the simple Hello World tutorial we chose an object that already exists within the CMS - `Text`.
 The next step is to create our own content type and add it to the CMS.

-#### Step 1 - Create the Class
+**Create the Class**

 Within your new project, start by creating a new class, call it `Article.java`.
-This should be saved in `/src/mainjava/com/package/name/`.
+This should be saved in `/src/main/java/com/package/name/`.
 Objects that are to be used directly within the CMS must extend the main Content class.

-    package com.package.name;

-	import com.psddev.cms.db.Content;
-	import com.psddev.cms.db.ToolUi;
-	import com.psddev.dari.db.ReferentialText;

 	public class Article extends Content {